swizzin/swizzin/README.md

 Do not use GitHub issues for technical support or feature requests.
 GitHub issues are only to be used to report bugs and other issues with the project

 ## This is my box.
-There are many like it, but this one is mine.
+There are many like it, but this one is mine
 Box is a great tool, but it didn't quite do everything I wanted it to.
 That's why I've upgraded it and added a few commands intended to make your life a bit easier.

 Box functions: